 According to the Cancer Support Community website, “Open Homes hosts do more than just put a roof over people’s heads.
 Their hospitality can make a major impact on people’s lives.”

 How to Sign Up for Airbnb’s Program

 If you are a mesothelioma patient and looking for free or affordable housing through Airbnb or other businesses, we at Mesothelioma Guide can help.
-Our patient advocate, Jenna Campagna, knows of the resources and patient support options available to help curb some of the financial strain associated with seeking treatment or respite care.
+Our patient advocate, Karen Ritter, knows of the resources and patient support options available to help curb some of the financial strain associated with seeking treatment or respite care.

 With her help, you can learn if you qualify for free housing through Airbnb’s partnership with the Cancer Support Community or another similar program.
 Additionally, if you do qualify, Jenna will help you sign up for these programs.
 She also knows of businesses that provide financial assistance for airfare and other costs associated with traveling for mesothelioma treatment.

 Email her at email@example.com for any questions you have regarding these programs — or to learn how to register to host mesothelioma patients in your home.

 - Free Housing for Patients Traveling for Cancer Treatment.
 Cancer Support Community.
 Retrieved from: https://www.cancersupportcommunity.org/airbnb.
 Accessed: 06/10/19.